ganeshch0209/Secure-Cloud-Audit/README.md

 ## 📌 About the Author

-👨‍💻 This project was created as part of my portfolio while preparing for a Master’s in Cybersecurity.
-It aligns with the Azure SC-200 and AZ-500 certifications and demonstrates real-world cloud security auditing.
+👨‍💻 This project was created as part of my portfolio while preparing for Azure SC-200 and AZ-500.
+It aligns with the certifications and demonstrates real-world cloud security auditing.

 ---